iamshivakhatri/web103_finalproject/README.md

 ### Project Sharing

-Share updates about the projects you're working on and invite others to join your endeavors.
+Share updates about the projects you're working on and invite others to join your endeavours.

 [gif goes here]

-### Project Discovery

-Explore a variety of projects posted by the community and express your interest in joining them.

-[gif goes here]

-### Collaborative Environment

-Connect with fellow project enthusiasts, form teams, and collaborate to bring your ideas to life.

-[gif goes here]

 ### User Authentication
 Securely log in to manage your projects and connect with the FindMe community.
 [gif goes here]

+### Simple Post Management
+Add a Post: Share project updates, interests, and collaboration requests with the community.

+Edit a Post: Update and refine your project details.

+View a Post: See project information shared by other members.

+Delete a Post: Remove posts when they're no longer relevant.

+### Simple Project Management
+Add a Project: Create and share new projects with the community.
+Let others know what you're working on and how they can get involved.

+Edit a Project: Update and refine your project details.
+Keep your project information up to date as it evolves.

+View a Project: Explore project information shared by other members.
+Discover exciting projects from the community.

+Delete a Project: Remove projects when they're no longer relevant.
+Keep your project list organized and up to date.

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]